puppetlabs-toy-chest/puppet-quest-guide/quests/q4_resources.md

 # Quest #4

-In this quest you will be introduced to the fundamental applications of Puppet resources and using them to inspect [name of fantasy world].
+In this quest you will be introduced to the fundamental applications of Puppet resources and using them to inspect the state of your Virtual Machine.

 ## Puppet Resources

-In the [adjective][name of fantasy world], where hardware is a thing of this past, objects of [name of fantasy world] exist with certain configurations that serve an overall importance to the greater good of the system.
-Imagine this world configured as a collection of many independent atomic units.
-We call those atomic units "resources".

-These units vary in size, complexity, and lifespan.
-So what can a resource be in [name of fantasy world]?
+> Any sufficiently advanced technology is indistinguishable from magic.

+> -Arthur C. Clarke

+For as long as we've had the words to tell their stories, every breed of witch and sorceror has haunted the dark woods and high towers of our fantasies.
+For all their different guises, these beings are alike in their ability reach beneath the visible surface of the world and call on mysterious forces to do their will.

+A careful reader of such stories, however, knows that something as powerful and simple as a magic word likely draws on some great library of ancient tomes whose dusty pages detail connections between the syllables of a wizard's spell and the elements they control.

+Think of the Learning VM as a kingdom.
+Let's call it Elvium.
+Elvium is populated by all manner of users and its landscape of directories is dotted with files and packages.

+With Puppet, you can take your rightful place as a wizard of this kingdom.
+You will be able to manipulate the elements with a few simple words and weave powerful enchantments to shape the very landscape to your will.

+As any aspiring magician must learn of the world's elements before daring to control them, we'll begin by learning about **Resources**, the fundamental components that Puppet uses to describe any environment.

+Though there are many resources, we'll start with some essentials:

-* A user account
+* `user` A user account
-* A specific file
+* `file` A specific file
-* A directory of files
+* `directory` A directory of files
-* A software package
+* `package` A software package
-* A running service
+* `service` A running service
-* A scheduled cron job
+* `cron` A scheduled cron job

-In [name of fantasy world], we care about each the above resource types.
-Each serves a greater good to keeping a healthy, thriving organized system.
+For Elvium to thrive, all of these resources must be kept in balance.

 ## Anatomy of a Resource